-3. SHOWER PUMPS switch
+4. SHOWER PUMPS switch

-It enables all electric pumps which drain the aft and fore bathroom showers bilges.
-Please remember that each shower bilge is equipped with its own drain pump, to be activated by a proper switch located inside the respective bathroom.
+It enables all electric pumps which drain the aft and fore bathroom showers bilges and the pump for the deck and/or chain washing.
+Please remember that each shower bilge is equipped with its own switch located inside the respective bathroom.

-4. FRESH WATER PUMP switch
+5. FRESH WATER PUMP switch